tony-tomass/tony-tomass.github.io/README.md

 ### v1.2025.01.22 (Current)
 A new home page has now been added, featuring basic, but real cool hovering effects and other visuals.
 As of this version, the home page is restricted to a specific screen resolution (ie not responsive), so how well the home page looks will vary, especially for mobile users.
+Some features may also be restricted depending on the browser and its version.

 ### v1.2024.12.18
 New development tools are now being used for the website